 For every newly developed or updated test, a content validation survey is conducted.
 The content validation survey provides evidence that the test objectives are valid—that is, they specify content for testing that is considered important for the job of a Massachusetts educator.
 Through the survey process, educators in the field rate the objectives on their degree of importance for entry-level teaching.

-A large sample of teachers, school administrators, and educator preparation faculty is selected to participate in the survey.
+A large sample of educators, school administrators, and educator preparation faculty is selected to participate in the survey.
 The survey asks about:

 • the importance of each objective for entry-level teaching in Massachusetts public schools; and

-• how well the set of objectives, as a whole, represents the subject matter knowledge required for entry-level teaching in Massachusetts public schools.
+• how well the set of objectives represents the subject matter knowledge required for entry-level teaching in Massachusetts public schools.

-Educators who participate in the content validation survey have the opportunity to contribute to the test development process by rating and commenting on the proposed set of test objectives.
+Educators who participate in the content validation survey can contribute to the test development process by rating and commenting on the proposed set of test objectives.

 Committee Members Review Test Items and Validation Survey Results